Japan has the best healthcare in the world according to the latest report from the Legatum Institute. We take a look at who else performed well

 - Physical Health

 One obvious factor is longevity (life expectancy).
-The life expectancy of people in Zimbabwe has increased by more than 15 years in the last 10 years, more than any other country.
+The life expectancy of people in Zimbabwe has increased by more than 15 years from 2009 to 2019, more than in any other country.

 Healthcare during a pandemic

 The planet has seen near-universal progress in health over the past decade, with all but 12 countries seeing an improvement during that time.